Nicceboy/blog/content/posts/latex-with-containers-and-apple-silicon/index.md

 Some of the features will work on MacOS (if installed with Nix), but not all of them, and images will be separated from the Podman VM.

 Podman `build` command uses a subset of Buildah and it is sufficient for our needs for now; `podman build` is equivalent to `buildah build -f Dockerfile`
-For advanced use of Buildah, I might make another post for demonstration purposes when we will build our OCI image without `Dockerfile` in MacOS.
-Buildah can be used from the VM or inside another container.
+Buildah can be used from the VM or inside another container, but that is too complicated for this post.

 ## Installing Podman on Mac